jmacwhyte/sqlez/README.md

 	fmt.Printf("Name: %s, Nickname: %s\n", wrestler.Name, wrestler.Nickname)
 }
 ```
-The contents of embedded structs will be checked even if the struct itself doesn't have a "db" tag.
+The contents of embedded structs will be checked even if the embedded struct itself doesn't have a "db" tag.
 If you want to prevent this, give the struct a tag of "dbskip" (and any value) and we'll ignore it.

 #### WHERE, ORDER BY, LIMIT